anshulsamar/anshulsamar.github.io/_texts/indianguidetolove.md

 ---
 layout: narrative
-title: The Indian American's Guide to Love
+title: Tribute to Junot Diaz
 author: Anshul Samar
 date: 2016-09-01
 mydate: Sept 2016
 ---

-parody of* <a href="https://www.newyorker.com/magazine/2012/07/23/the-cheaters-guide-to-love">The Cheater’s Guide to Love</a> by Junot Diaz
+The Indian American's Guide to Love

-*the bollywood term for this is “remake of” or “wholly original work with no relation to”
+*(parody aka remake of <a href="https://www.newyorker.com/magazine/2012/07/23/the-cheaters-guide-to-love">The Cheater’s Guide to Love</a> by Junot Diaz)*

 Your grandmother wants you married (you’re 28, but hey, your grandmother got married at 15, so age doesn’t really matter).
 She